 As a gun owner and sportsman, Nevada can always count on me to protect our values.

-From Pioche to Battle Mountain families have expressed unbearable struggles with the massive increases in premiums and a total loss of options for healthcare under Obamacare.
+From Pioche to Battle Mountain families have expressed unbearable struggles with the massive increases in premiums and a total loss of options for healthcare and it has to be remedied to give the relief Nevadans deserve and need to thrive.

 My support for Israel is unwavering and constant.
 While America’s relationship with Israel became strained under the previous Administration, my undivided loyalty to one of our most important allies grew stronger.